Certora/Documentation/docs/user-guide/multicontract/index.md

         "flash loans must not decrease the contract's underlying balance";
 }
 ```

+Verifying this rule without any summarization will fail, for the same reasons
+that the first run of `integrityOfDeposit` above failed:  the `flashLoan`
+method calls `executeOperation` on an unknown contract, and the Prover
+constructs a counterexample where `executeOperation` changes the underlying
+balance.
+This is possible because the default `HAVOC_ECF` summary allows
+`executeOperation` to do anything to the `underlying` contract.

 To use a `DISPATCHER` summary for the `executeOperation` method, we add it to
 the `methods` block[^optimistic-dispatcher]: